 Tobacco seeds are extremely small (not much larger than a pin prick) and care should be taken when sowing so as not to sow to thickly.
 Tobacco seeds require a warm temperature of around 25 degrees Celsius for germination.
 Seeds should be germinated indoors before transplanting, with the ideal growing time being from September to May.

 Start by sprinkling the tobacco seed onto the surface of a sterile seed raising mix and lightly water in using a fine mist.
+Cover your seed tray with a clear plastic cover.
 DO NOT use dirt from your garden, and DO NOT cover the seed with any soil, as they need light for germination.
 Covering can slow down germination time, or if covered too deeply, the seed won't germinate at all.
 Watering in lightly is all that is needed.

 The seed raising mix should be kept moist, but not soggy, and should never be allowed to dry out completely.
 Care should be taken when watering freshly emerging tobacco seedlings because the force of the water can uproot the tiny seedlings causing them to die.
 The best way to water seedlings is from the bottom, and the way to do this (if you are using trays with holes in the bottom) is by sitting the container with the seedlings in it, in a tray of water for a short period of time so the soil mix can draw it up.